dkincaid/sensitive-data-scrubber/README.md

 A Clojure library designed to scrub sensitive data such as social security numbers and credit card numbers from strings.

+## Building the library

+You'll need to have [Leiningen](http://leiningen.org/) installed.
+Then clone the repository and do:
+    lein deps uberjar

 ## Usage

-After building using "lein uberjar" you can run it using "java -jar SensitiveInfoFilter-0.1.0-standalone.jar 'string to scrub'"
+After building you can run it from a command prompt using
+    java -jar SensitiveInfoFilter-0.1.0-standalone.jar "string to scrub"

+I've also created a VERY rudimentary web interface for testing it out and included a `Procfile` for use in deploying to [Heroku](http://heroku.com).

 ## License